Introduction to high dimensional knots: High dimensional knots and links exist

-Suppose that an $m$-component $n$-link $L$ satisfies the following condition. `Each component bounds an embedded $n$-ball $B^n$ in $\R^{n+2}$.
-Each $B^n$ does not touch any other $B^n$.'
-Then we say that $L$ is the trivial link.
+Suppose that an $m$-component $n$-link $L$ satisfies the following condition: Each component bounds an embedded $n$-ball $B^n$ in $\R^{n+2}$.
+Each $B^n$ does not touch any other $B^n$.
+Then we say that $L$ is the {\it trivial link}.

-We say that two $n$-links are the same if we move one to the other (smoothly) in $\R^{n+2}$ such that it is always not touching itself, where we move it with `tubular neighborhood' as in the 1-link case.
+We say that two $n$-links are the same if we move one to the other smoothly in $\R^{n+2}$ such that it is always not touching itself, Here `moving smoothly' means that we move it with `tubular neighborhood' as in the 1-link case.

 It is trivial that there is the $n$-dimensional trivial knot (resp. $n$-link).